mv-2112/canonical-openstack-docs/how-to/misc/bootstrap-highly-available-juju-controller-on-top-of-a-lxd-cluster.rst

 ``NAME`` is the name of the machine being added.

-For example, to create a registration token for the *cloud-2* machine from the example configuration section, execute the following command on the *cloud-1* machine:
+For example, to create a registration token for the *cloud-2* machine from the :doc:`Example physical configuration</reference/example-physical-configuration>` section, execute the following command on the *cloud-1* machine:

-..
-TODO: Add a link to the Example configuration section

 .. code-block :: text